riskiilyas/Pygame-Dijkstra-Visualizer/README.md

 - After the pathfinding process is done, press `Enter` again to restart.
 This will only erase the path and the visited tile, while keeping everything else in the same position
+- Pressing `Enter` when the pathfinding process is still running will stop it
 - To reset everything, press `r`.
 This will erase every tile and place starting and finish tile in their initial place